jcmourey/SharingCoreDataObjectsBetweenICloudUsers/README.md

 4. It picks the first tag as the one to reserve and marks the others as `deduplicated`.
 Because each UUID is globally unique and each peer picks the first tag, all peers eventually reserve the same tag, which is the one that has the globally lowest UUID.
 5. It removes the deduplicated tags sometime later.

 When detecting duplicate tags, the sample app doesn't delete them immediately.
 It waits until the next `eventChangedNotification` occurs, and only removes the tags with a `deduplicatedDate` that's sometime before the last successful export and import event.
-This allows enough time for Core Data to synchronize the relationships of the deduplicated tags, and the app to establish the relationships for the tag it reserves.
+This allows enough time for `NSPersistentCloudKitContainer` to synchronize the relationships of the deduplicated tags, and the app to establish the relationships for the tag it reserves.

 The following code implements the deduplication process: